Sunny7703/Sunny7703.github.io/On-Site_Examinations/Week9_02_UVa11364/README.md

 - **Source Code (Correct/Accepted):** [src/ac.cpp](./src/ac.cpp)
 ## 2. Problem Statement in My Own Words
 Michael wants the minimum distance between his car and the stores he shopped, but back and forth.
-- **What is the input?** Number of test cases T, and for each case: the number of stores N, and the position of each store on a number line.
+- Input: number of test cases T; each case has N stores and their positions on a number line
-- **What is the expected output?** For each test case: the minimum total distance Michael needs to walk — from the parking spot, visiting all stores, and returning to the parking spot.
+- Output: minimum total walking distance — from parking spot, through all stores, back to parking spot
-- **What are the main rules or constraints?** Parking spot is fixed at position 0.
-Store positions are integers from 1 to 99.
-At most 20 stores per test case.
+- Constraints: parking at position 0, store positions 1–99, at most 20 stores
-- **What is the core task you must solve?** Find the max and min positions among all stores.
-Since walking from min to max (or vice versa) covers all stores in one trip, the answer is (max - min) * 2.
+- **Goal: find the cheapest valid (hotel, weekend) combo**

 ## 3. Thinking Logic and Solution Strategy
 Explain how you thought about the problem and how you decided on your final approach.
 ### Initial Thoughts
-- First idea was to find the farthest store and calculate the round-trip distance to it.
+- What was your first idea?
-- Didn't think carefully about the "return to parking spot" condition at first — only computed one-way distance.
+- What difficulty did you notice at the beginning?
 ### Final Strategy
-- Find the maximum and minimum positions among all stores.
+- find max and min positions among all stores
-- Answer = (max - min) * 2.
+- answer = `(max - min) * 2`
-- This works because all stores are on a straight line; walking from min to max (or max to min) covers everything in one pass, and we must return, so multiply by 2.
+- works because all stores are on a line — one pass from min to max covers all, then multiply by 2 for the return
-- Edge case: only one store → min == max → answer is 0 (handled automatically by the formula).
+- edge case: only one store → min == max → answer is 0 (handled by the formula automatically)

 ## 4. Pseudocode
 ```text
 START